oQberto/lease_by/README.md

 # Welcome to the World of Apartment Rentals: Comfort, Security, and Convenience 🏠

 This project is your personal key to the world of housing rentals.
-Using cutting-edge technologies and a modern approach, we've created a platform that combines ease of use, security, and functionality.
-Read on to learn more about the technologies, features, and our future plans.
+Using cutting-edge technologies and a modern approach, I've created a platform that combines ease of use, security, and functionality.
+Read on to learn more about the technologies, features, and my future plans.

 ## Tech Stack and Toolkit ✨